 These rules for definitions add considerable expressive power to intuitionistic logic.
-For example, $def\mathcal{R}$ is essentially the backchaining rule found in logic programming, while $def\mathcal{L}$ is essentially a case analysis on how an atom can be proved and can be used to establish finite failure.
-Together, these two rules can be used to encode simulation and bisimulation in certain abstract transition systems [McDow-ell et al. 2003].
-Other uses involve reasoning about computational system [McDowell and Miller 2002].
+For example, $def\mathcal{R}$ is essentially the backchaining rule on closed atoms found in logic programming, while $def\mathcal{L}$ is essentially a case analysis on how an atom can be proved and can be used to establish finite failure.
+Together, these two rules can be used to encode simulation and bisimulation in certain abstract transition systems [McDowell et al. 2003].
+Other uses involve reasoning about computational systems [McDowell and Miller 2002].